mapbox/underreact/README.md

 [Webpack `Rule`s](https://webpack.js.org/configuration/module/#rule) specifying additional loaders that you'd like to add your Webpack configuration.

 If you need more fine-grained control over the Webpack configuration, use [`webpackConfigTransform`](#webpackconfigtransform).

+**Tip**: You should be careful before adding support for a new source type (for example, `scss`, `less`, `ts`) as it is not officially supported by ECMAScript and would make your application dependant on Webpack and its ecosystem.

 ### webpackPlugins